Insights and Advice for Enabling More Efficient and Sustainable Construction

 The increased analytics capabilities of edge computing solve some common challenges of on-premise data centers, like bandwidth limitations, unexpected network disruptions, and latency issues.
 This, combined with the growth in the number of devices generating data, particularly IoT, and the volumes of data being produced, makes the capabilities of traditional data center infrastructures insufficient, generating a need for an edge approach.

 Edge computing is already a more established concept in industries like healthcare, factories, and retail, which require near real-time access to secure and reliable data in rapidly changing environments.
-What makes this out of all BI trends so exciting is its potential to revolutionize other industries and functions, including the construction sector.
+What makes this stand out from other current trends in business intelligence is the potential to revolutionize other industries and functions, including the construction sector.

 Construction sites have long struggled to transfer data in a timely and efficient manner.
 This data is fundamental as it supports effective project management and allows for the expected levels of quality and safety to be met.
 Edge computing solves this challenge by decentralizing data and bringing it closer to the location where it is generated.
 This significantly decreases latency and facilitates real-time decision-making.